building of foreign company in thailand

 Understanding Foreign Company in Thailand

-A company more than half owned by non-Thai stakeholders is considered foreign.
+A company, a branch office or a representative office more than half owned by non-Thai stakeholders is considered foreign.
 Such enterprises can do business within the nation’s borders.
 However, limitations outlined in the Foreign Business Act circumscribe what they are allowed to pursue.
 Individuals and groups from overseas can fully control a business here under certain situations.
 One avenue is obtaining special authorization from the government granting complete foreign possession.
 Another is if the nature of operations in the country legally permits foreigners to monopolize ownership shares.
 While regulations exist, the country remains open to international capital when guidelines are followed.
 A balancing act is performed to both invite investment and protect domestic interests.

 What law regulates a international firm in Thailand?